 We enjoy a leisurely breakfast and guided walk in the gardens of the lodge.
 Following an early lunch, we are transported to an afternoon flight from Arusha Airport taking us west to Tarangire National Park.

 Located in the Great Rift Valley System, Tarangire is known for its massive elephant herds, true sense of wilderness and backdrop of baobabs.
 During our game drives out of our southerly located Swala Camp, we’ll marvel at our first good looks at what is probably one of Africa’s largest population of free-ranging elephants, along with the cape buffaloes, impalas, giraffe, zebras, and wildebeest who— in addition to some big cats and two score or more other mammal species—make their domicile in and around the park.

-Tarangire National Park is one of the most diverse National Parks in Tanzania.
-Covering a promising area of 1,360 sq km, Tarangire is situated in the north-western corner of Tanzania’s Masai Steppe, east of The Great Rift Valley and covering an area of 1,360 sq km.
-The region boasts large herds of elephant and buffalo, as well as an impressive concentration of big cats.
-Featuring over 500 different species, Tarangire also offers the best bird diversity in East Africa, with more than 500 species.
-But there’s more to this incredible place than the game and birds.
-The rugged landscape offers a unique safari backdrop, that transforms from rolling grasslands and vibrant swamps, to forests of enigmatic baobab trees.
-According to legend, the trees were planted ‘upside down’ for growing too tall and proud.
+Tarangire is one of the most diverse National Parks in Tanzania.
+Covering a promising area of 1,360 sq km, Tarangire is situated in the northwestern corner of Tanzania’s Masai Steppe, east of The Great Rift Valley.
+This region boasts large herds of elephant and buffalo, in addition to an impressive concentration of big cats.
+Featuring over 500 different species, Tarangire also offers the best bird diversity in East Africa.
+The rugged landscape offers a unique safari backdrop, that blends seamlessly between rolling grasslands, messy swamps and forests of baobab trees.